Spannakin/Nature-Quiz/README.md

 ### User Stories

-* I want to be able to easily navigate the site
+* As a user, I want to be able to easily navigate the site.
-* I want ro be able to see my score
+* As a user, I want ro be able to see my score.
+* As a user I expect the different gaame pages to have a cohesive design and layout.
+*

 [Back to Top](#table-of-contents)